CorentinJ/TorchStream/examples/README.md

 # Examples

-These are interactive examples meant as a tutorial for getting started with TorchStream.
+These are interactive streamlit examples meant as a tutorial for getting started with TorchStream.
 They cover the basic concepts and go up to streaming a full fledged neural network.

 To run these examples yourself, you must install the `demos` requirements i.e.
 ```bash